 The Consumer Science Department is in the midst of a program review, which may result in changes that affect one or more of the majors described in this catalog.
-For the most current application forms, curriculum checksheets, and program specific information, see Student Academic Affairs Office Forms.
+For the most current curriculum checksheets and program specific information, see Human Ecology Academics.

-Admission of on-campus transfers occurs at least once per year (spring or fall).
-Students must have a minimum cumulative grade point average of 2.6 to be eligible to apply.
-A 2.6 cumulative grade point average does not guarantee admission, as the program is competitive.
+Admission of all other on-campus applicants is competitive and occurs in fall and spring.
 The application deadlines are posted on the School of Human Ecology Student Academic Affairs website.
-The Student Academic Affairs office has information on application procedures.
-On-campus students interested in learning about Consumer Science program admissions are encouraged to contact the Student Academic Affairs Office at firstname.lastname@example.org or call 608-262-2608 to register for a "Becoming a SoHE Student" session.
+A committee will review applications considering both academic and non-academic criteria to select highly qualified applicants.
+A significant part of the evaluation is based on the student’s cumulative UW-Madison GPA, as well as grades in courses reflective of the demands of the major.
+On-campus students interested in learning about Consumer Science program admissions are encouraged to contact the Student Academic Affairs & Career Development Office at firstname.lastname@example.org or call 608-262-2608 to register for a "Becoming a SoHE Student" session.

-The personal finance major prepares students for careers that aim to assist families and individuals in achieving financial goals.
-Such careers include family/individual financial planning and counseling, credit counseling, securities analysis and sales, insurance, employee benefits, banking, and lending.
-It also prepares students for graduate study in such fields as law, business, public administration, banking, consumer behavior and family economics.
-Graduate study is necessary for positions as Extension specialists in family and consumer economics and for teaching or research positions at the university level.
+The personal finance major prepares students for careers in consumer and household finance, including retail financial services, financial planning, counseling, insurance, employee benefits, and banking.
+It also prepares students for graduate student in such professional schools as law, business, or public administration.
 This program leads to a bachelor of science (B.S.) degree in personal finance.

-The retailing major prepares students for bringing a consumer-focused orientation to managerial and merchandising careers in a dynamic, technologically advanced, and globally focused industry.
-Career opportunities, particularly in retail management, offer students rapid advancement with companies experiencing growth via new store formats, category specific concepts, or global expansion.
+The retailing major prepares students for consumer-focused careers in the global retail sector.
+Career opportunities offer students rapid advancement with companies.
 Professional career options include store management, merchandising (buying), information systems, distribution and inventory management, public relations and advertising, consumer credit, personnel management, and direct marketing.
-Leading department store, discount, and specialty retail companies regularly recruit at UW–Madison, seeking candidates for executive training positions.
+Leading retail companies regularly recruit at UW–Madison, seeking candidates for executive training positions.

 The personal finance major and the retailing major are both built upon a general studies background requiring an analytical statistical aptitude.
-Both majors provide students with a professional orientation that emphasizes consumer and family well-being and social responsibility.
-The majors incorporate a shared departmental core, which provides all students with a strong grounding in consumer science including basic consumer finance; economics as it pertains to the role of consumers in the market; the role of public policy as it affects consumer well-being; consumer behavior and decision-making; and the way consumer choices reflect and have an impact on broader societal concerns around sustainability and social justice.
+Both majors provide students with a professional orientation that emphasizes consumer and family well-being.
+The majors incorporate a shared departmental core, which provides all students with a grounding in consumer behavior, economics, consumer decision making and society.

 A supervised field experience or competitive placement internship program provides an opportunity to earn degree credit for experiential learning.
 Students in both majors are strongly encouraged to take advantage of opportunities to gain practical knowledge through the consumer science internship program.